Degree project - Engineering

 - the critical review

-The examiner must confirm that all other obligations of the student(s) have been fulfilled, and register it in Ladok.
+After the degree project is uploaded in LUP the department administrator enters the credits for the project in Ladok.
+The examiner must confirm that all obligations of the student(s) have been fulfilled, and approve the degree project in Ladok.